flame-org/Modules/README.md

 ````
 **If you favor NEON, you can use extensions.neon configuration.**

+That's all, nothing more!
+Simple!

+##Killer feature ;-)

 ###You can use composer package [Nette Module Installer](https://github.com/flame-org/Nette-Module-Installer) for automatic installation of new extensions

-####That's all, nothing more!
-Simple!

 ##Bonus?!
 **You can use Flame\Modules\Providers\IConfigProvider for loading additional neon configuration.**